nem035/js-async-fun/README.md

 **TLDR;**

-Generators solve the problem of non-sequential reasoning in asynchronous programming by allowing us to write async code in a synchronous manner.
-When combined with promises, they adopt the trust and reliability of promises and provide an API to sequentially execute asynchronous code, using promises as wrappers for future values.
+Generators solve the problem of non-sequential reasoning in asynchronous programming by **allowing us to write async code in a synchronous manner**.
+When combined with promises, they adopt the trustworthiness and reliability of promises and provide an API to sequentially execute asynchronous code, using promises as wrappers for future values.

 **More in depth**